johnpapa/shopping-for-codespaces/README.md

 ### Sort the products using the help of Copilot

 1. Stop the debugger.
-1. You press `<F1>` to open CodeSpaces' command palette.
+1. Press `<F1>` to open CodeSpaces' command palette.
-1. You select `View: Show Extensions`
+1. Select `View: Show Extensions`
-1. You search for `GitHub Copilot`, press `Install`, and agree to the terms
+1. Search for `GitHub Copilot`, press `Install`, and agree to the terms
-1. You open the file `index.js` and put the cursor directly before the `render` code.
+1. Open the file `index.js` and put the cursor directly before the `render` code.
-1. You type `///` to engage with Copilot
+1. Type `///` to engage with Copilot
-1. You type `/// sort the products by name in ascending order`, and hit `<TAB>` and `<ENTER>` to accept each line.
+1. Type `/// sort the products by name in ascending order`, and hit `<TAB>` and `<ENTER>` to accept each line.
-1. You are prompted line by line for the code to sort the products.
-It looks appropriate, so you click `<ENTER>` on each line to accept it, until it is complete.
+1. You're prompted line by line for the code to sort the products.
+It looks appropriate, so click `<ENTER>` on each line to accept it, until it is complete.
-1. You comment the old line of code to render the products, now that you have replaced it.
+1. Comment the old line of code to render the products, now that you have replaced it.

    ```javascript
    app.get('/', (req, res) => {